 Oil Absorbent Blankets

-The oil absorbent blanket features a total capacity of 3.9 gallons and a large 10' x 5' area to increase the extent of coastline coverage.
+The Ultra-oil absorbent blanket features a total capacity of 3.9 gallons and a large 10' x 5' area to increase the extent of coastline coverage.
 The 25' tethers and two 36" wooden stake anchors make sure the oil spill blanket doesn't go beyond the affected area.

 Kraken Oil Containment Boom from GEI Works is another great option for oil spill containment and clean up.